PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

     * New bindings for break / pause button and debugger
     * New Debug button will launch debugger.
     * New parameter `debugger_enabled` added to Window call.
 Default is __enabled__.
-    * Your progam's call to Read is all that's needed to refresh debugger
+    * Your program's call to Read is all that's needed to refresh debugger
     * New `Window` methods to control debugger access
         * `EnableDebugger` - turns on HOTKEYS to debugger
         * `DisableDebugger` - turns off HOTKEYS to debugger
-* Restored wrap len for Text elements back from +10 to +40 pixels
+* Restored wrap Len for Text elements back from +10 to +40 pixels
 * `PopupGetFolder`, `PopupGetFile` - fixed so that the "hidden" master window stays hidden (a Linux problem)
 * Added support for Multiple Files to `PopupGetFiles` when no_window option has been set.